shamshubham/Image-search-engine/README.md

-# Image Search Application
+# 📸 Image Search Application

-This project is a web application that allows users to search for images using the Unsplash API.
-It provides an interface to enter search keywords and displays relevant images based on the search criteria.
-Users can also load more images related to their search with the "Show More" button.
+Welcome to the Image Search Application, a sleek and intuitive web tool that allows users to search for stunning images using the Unsplash API.
+With a simple interface, you can enter search keywords and explore a world of high-quality visuals.
+Easily load more images with the "Show More" button to discover additional content.

-## Table of Contents
+## 📑 Table of Contents

 - [Introduction](#introduction)
 - [Getting Started](#getting-started)